notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

 <div class="floatie-bit">
   <img alt="" src="/images/gen-models/4_sd.png">
   <p><b>Stable diffusion</b>.
-I'm not sure what went wrong here.
-I think the retrofuturism might be
-  muddying the waters a little bit, but all in all: it's toucans doing their thing, some better than others.</p>
+This isn't bad either.
+The art style is a little flatter (what is retrofuturism even?), but it's toucans doing their thing, some better than others.</p>
 </div>
 <hr>